Combinatorics of Beacon-based Routing in Three Dimensions: An Upper Bound for Beacon based Routing

-Look at a spanning tree \(T\) of the dual graph \(D(\Sigma)\) of the tetrahedral decomposition \(\Sigma\) which is rooted at an arbitrary leaf node.
-Let \sig{1} be a deepest leaf node and if \sig{1} is not unique choose the one with the largest number of siblings, breaking ties arbitrarily.
-We can then apply either \cref{lem:3d-tetrahedra:upper-bound:inductive-step-i} or \cref{lem:3d-tetrahedra:upper-bound:inductive-step-ii} and know at least the following: \begin{proofcases} \item We have placed \(k\geq1\) beacons and removed at least \(3k\) tetrahedra. \item Every removed tetrahedron contains at least one beacon. \item The induced subgraph of the placed beacons on the vertices and edges of the polyhedron is connected. \item There is at least one beacon \(b\) contained in the remaining polyhedron \(P'\). \end{proofcases}
+\begin{proof}[Proof (of {\cref{lem:3d-tetrahedra:upper-bound}})] We use induction on the size of the tetrahedral decomposition.
+The base case is in \cref{lem:3d-tetrahedra:upper-bound:base-case}.
+Next, we assume that the inductive hypothesis (\cref{lem:3d-tetrahedra:upper-bound}) holds for all polyhedra that have a tetrahedral decomposition of size less than $m$.
+Consider a spanning tree $T$ of the dual graph $D(\Sigma)$ of the tetrahedral decomposition $\Sigma$, rooted at an arbitrary leaf.
+Let \sig{1} be a deepest leaf.
+If \sig{1} is not unique, choose one with the largest number of siblings, breaking ties arbitrarily.
+We can then apply either \cref{lem:3d-tetrahedra:upper-bound:inductive-step-i} or \cref{lem:3d-tetrahedra:upper-bound:inductive-step-ii}, to obtain the following: \begin{proofcases} \item we have placed a set $B$ of $k \geq 1$ beacons at vertices of $\Sigma$, and we have removed at least $3k$ tetrahedra; \item every removed tetrahedron contains at least one beacon in $B$; \item the induced subgraph on $B$ on the vertices and edges of $\Sigma$ is connected; \item there is a beacon $b \in B$ in the remaining polyhedron $P'$. \end{proofcases}